learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 ```

 We can refactor the above `if...else if...else` chain as a more compact, less
 repetitious `switch` statement.
-To make it work, we can will employ a neat
+To make it work, we will employ a neat little
-little trick: we'll use comparisons for our `case` statements instead of a
+trick: we'll use comparisons for our `case` statements instead of a simple
-simple value.
+value.

 ```js
 const age = 21;